 This is an alpha-stage feature, and as such it is not 100% complete and polished.
+It is very likely to be broken, we are not currently maintaining it or using it in production.
 Use at your own risk!

 - Your group can hit the ground running with using Discourse inboxes, because all your existing mail will be synced!